Through ClientSite you can filter variants and download your reports

 Gene sequencing

-Turnaround time (TAT): 35 days
+Turnaround time (TAT): 25 working days

 Service of sequencing and interpretation of individual genes.
 Depending on its size and the regions of interest, we can offer an approach based on Sanger sequencing or based on NGS (enrichment by amplicons or by hybridization probes).
 NGS-based approach enables detection of copy number variation (CNV)